AndreWohnsland/CocktailBerry/docs/setup.md

 !!! info "Not your Board?"
     Even if your board is not listed here, it may work.
     This value is used to determinate the control method for the pins of the board.
-    If it's controlled identical to a listed board here, you can try to use this existing value for your board.

 ## Themes